alphagov/govuk-mongodb-content/README.md

 ```
 Type help for help in the mongo shell.

 Run some of these commands to test the database is there.

+### Using toy data instead

+If you just want to test this out on some toy data you can copy and paste from [here](https://docs.mongodb.com/manual/reference/bios-example-collection/) and run in the mongo shell to create a collection to practice on.

 ### Interact with MongoDB instance